Coming Out for Gay and Lesbian Iranians

-As a gay Iranian living in Los Angeles, I would like to do my part in bringing attention to the fear, shame and isolation that many gay Iranians (gay primarily refers to the entire LGBT community) experience living in Iran and overseas.
+As a gay Iranian living in Los Angeles, I would like to do my part in bringing attention to the fear, shame and isolation that many gay Iranians (LGBT community) experience living in Iran and overseas.
 Per my dialogue with other gay Iranians, who are still living in Iran or have recently escaped the country, and as noted in several news articles, countless number of gays have been tortured and persecuted by the Iranian government.
 It has been reported that undercover Iranian law enforcement has entrapment operations that arrest and execute suspected gay people in secret prisons.
 Despite extreme violence against gay people in Iran, many still risk their lives by trying to exercise their basic human needs to connect and build loving relationships.
 They are brave people for jeopardizing their lives this way.

 The world knows that not only the gay population but Iran itself is a victim of oppression.
 With worldwide recognition, the 2009 uprising in Iran has gained respect internationally at the cost of many sacrificing their lives just to be differentiated from the regime of the current dictator, Khamenei.
 More international efforts are being called to help Iran.